-5.2 Setting the Private-Mode DIP Switch (Dual-Access Systems Only)
+5.2 Setting the Remote Unit's DIP Switch

-You'll also find a four-position DIP switch labeled SW1 on the main circuit board inside the KVM Extender for Sun's Remote Unit (see Figure 5-1 on the previous page).
-Do not change the settings of this switch unless you are using the Remote Unit in a Dual-Access system.
+You'll also find a four-position DIP switch labeled SW1 on the main circuit board inside the KVM/Serial Extender's Remote Unit.
+Position 4 of this switch is usable in all applications, but do not change the settings of Positions 1 through 3 of this switch unless you are using the Remote Unit in a Dual-Access (ACU1008A) system.
 (For directions on opening and closing the Remote Unit's case, including the static-electricity precautions you should take, see the start of Chapter 5.)
-Each position of this switch controls a Private-Mode configuration setting:
+Each position controls a configuration setting: